-Loss allowances amounted to a net addition of \in 34 m (H1 2018: net reversal, i.e. income, of \in 13 m).
-The breakdown of this net addition to loss allowances by stage in accordance with IFRS 9 (including the provisions for loan commitments and financial guarantees) was as follows: stage 1, net reversal of \in 8 m; stage 2, net addition of \in 18 m; stage 3, net addition of \in 27 m.
-The balance of direct write-offs, loss allowances on financial assets measured at fair value through other comprehensive income and recoveries on loans and advances previously written off amounted to income of \in 3 m.
+Loss allowances amounted to a net addition of $\notin 34 \text{ m}$ (H1 2018: net reversal, i.e. income, of $\notin 13 \text{ m}$).
+The breakdown of this net addition to loss allowances by stage in accordance with IFRS 9 (including the provisions for loan commitments and financial guarantees) was as follows: stage 1, net reversal of $\notin 8 \text{ m}$; stage 2, net addition of $\notin 18 \text{ m}$; stage 3, net addition of $\notin 27 \text{ m}$.
+The balance of direct write-offs, loss allowances on financial assets measured at fair value through other comprehensive income and recoveries on loans and advances previously written off amounted to income of $\notin 3 \text{ m}$.

-Net interest income after loss allowances declined from €534 m in the first half of 2018 to €523 m in the period under review.
+Net interest income after loss allowances declined from \notin 534 m in the first half of 2018 to \notin 523 m in the period under review.

-Net fee and commission income rose by €14 m to €186 m.
+Net fee and commission income rose by € 14 m to € 186 m.
 In particular, fees and commissions from lending and guarantee business at the New York branch and from Helaba Invest's asset management activities were on an upward trajectory.
 Fees and commissions from the payment transactions business at Helaba also went up.
 In contrast, fees and commissions from the brokering of home savings contracts at LBS declined.

-The net gain under gains or losses on measurement at fair value climbed from \leqslant 30 m in the prior-year period to \leqslant 78 m in the reporting period.
+The net gain under gains or losses on measurement at fair value climbed from \notin 30 m in the prior-year period to \notin 78 m in the reporting period.
 Operating net trading income from customer-driven capital market operations was substantially higher than in the prior-year period and also exceeded forecasts.
 The main factors behind this change were higher customer turnover and better performance from the trading of securities in the secondary market as a result of narrower credit spreads.
 There was also a year-on-year rise in the income generated from entering into customer derivatives.
 A fall in long-term interest rates had a negative effect compared with the prior-year period.
 This fall led to significant measurement markdowns on derivatives and adversely impacted both net trading income and the measurement gains or losses on banking book derivatives used to manage interest rates.

-Gains or losses on derecognition of financial instruments not measured at fair value through profit or loss rose from a net gain of ≤ 2 m to a net gain of ≤ 7 m.
-The share of profit or loss from associates and joint ventures accounted for using the equity method amounted to income of ≤ 3 m (H1 2018: income of ≤ 5 m).
+Gains or losses on derecognition of financial instruments not measured at fair value through profit or loss rose from a net gain of $\notin 2$ m to a net gain of $\notin 7$ m.
+The share of profit or loss from associates and joint ventures accounted for using the equity method amounted to income of $\notin 3$ m (H1 2018: income of $\notin 5$ m).

-Other net operating income rose from € 153 m in the prioryear period to € 295 m in the period under review because of one-off effects from the first-time consolidation of KOFIBA.
-Firstly, the recognition of negative goodwill gave rise to income of € 163 m.
-Secondly, the elimination of contractual relationships between Helaba and KOFIBA in existence prior to the acquisition led to an intercompany balance loss, which was reflected in an expense of € 29 m within other net operating income.
-Income of € 10 m was received in connection with the resolution of legal disputes.
-Most of the € 116 m (H1 2018: €106 m) of net income from investment property, which is also reported under other net operating income, came from the GWH Group.
+Other net operating income rose from \notin 153 m in the prioryear period to \notin 295 m in the period under review because of one-off effects from the first-time consolidation of KOFIBA.
+Firstly, the recognition of negative goodwill gave rise to income of \notin 163 m.
+Secondly, the elimination of contractual relationships between Helaba and KOFIBA in existence prior to the acquisition led to an intercompany balance loss, which was reflected in an expense of \notin 29 m within other net operating income.
+Income of \notin 10 m was received in connection with the resolution of legal disputes.
+Most of the \notin 116 m (H1 2018: \notin 106 m) of net income from investment property, which is also reported under other net operating income, came from the GWH Group.
 This figure comprises the balance of rental income, the net gains or losses on disposals and operating costs.